sonovoid/mainvault/School/EnKo/Notizen - EnKo/Slides.md

 You can protect yourself against identity theft by implementing robust encryption protocols to protect sensitive data, making sure that even if leaked or breached, that the information stays unreadable to people that aren't supposed to see it.
 Access controls:
 Enforcing strict access policies, granting only absolutely necessary access permissions to employees based on their role and task, limiting the exposure of sensitive data.
-1.Protecting Sensitive Information
+10. Protecting Sensitive Information
-Moreover you may use secure storage, like a cloud based storage solution with multiple authentication layers to prevent unauthorized access to mitigate the risk of physic
+Moreover you may use secure storage, like a cloud based storage solution with multiple authentication layers to prevent unauthorized access to mitigate the risk of physical theft or data loss.
+Regular backups,
+Maintaining backups of critical data ensures that a business may continue to use critical information in the event of a data brach or incident, which also caused data loss.